Finland

 Espoo

 Espoo (, Finnish: [ˈespoː]; Swedish: Esbo) is a city in Finland.
 It is located to the west of the capital, Helsinki, in southern Uusimaa.
 The population is approximately 319,000.
 It is the 2nd most populous municipality in Finland.
 Espoo is part of the Helsinki Metropolitan Area, which has approximately 1.6 million inhabitants.
 Espoo is on the northern shore of the Gulf of Finland and borders Helsinki, Vantaa, Kirkkonummi, Vihti and Nurmijärvi.
 The city includes the enclave of Kauniainen.
 Espoo covers an area of 528 square kilometres (204 sq mi).
 Espoo is a bilingual municipality with Finnish and Swedish as its official languages.
 The population consists of 70% Finnish speakers, 6% Swedish speakers, and 24% speakers of other languages, well above the national average.
 Espoo was settled in the Prehistoric Era, with evidence of human settlements dating back 8,000 years.
 However, the population disappeared during the early Iron Age.
 During the Early Middle Ages, the region was populated by Tavastians and Southwestern Finns.
 Following the Northern Crusades, Swedish settlers began to emigrate to the coastal regions of modern-day Finland.
 Espoo was founded as an autonomous Catholic parish in the 15th century.
 Following the conclusion of the Finnish War, the decision to make Helsinki the new capital of the Russian-controlled Grand Duchy of Finland in 1812 had a significant positive impact on the municipality's growth and development.
 Nevertheless, the territory continued to be mainly agrarian until the 20th century.
 After World War II, Espoo underwent swift urbanization and significant demographic shifts, with Finnish becoming the majority language around 1950, replacing Swedish.
 The municipality attained market town status in 1963 and was granted city status in 1972.
 The city is characterized by a suburban landscape dominated by detached housing.
 It is recognized for its expansive natural surroundings such as a 58-kilometre shoreline, an archipelago, forests, lakes, and a national park.
 Espoo is divided into seven major districts, with each being further divided into smaller districts and neighbourhoods.
 Unlike traditional cities, Espoo does not have a central city area.
 Instead, it has five distinct city centres: Leppävaara, Tapiola, Matinkylä, Espoon keskus and Espoonlahti.
 Espoo has numerous local centres formed around historical manors.
+Because of its structure, Espoo is generally considered even "the most American suburban city of Finland".
 Aalto University is situated in Otaniemi, Espoo, alongside a thriving scientific community that comprises startups and associations such as VTT – the Technical Research Centre of Finland.
 Espoo is home to leading enterprises like Nokia, HMD Global, Tieto, KONE, Neste, Fortum, Orion Corporation, Outokumpu, and Foreca, in addition to game developers Rovio and Remedy Entertainment.
 In 2015, Espoo became a member of the UNESCO Global Network of Learning Cities.